-This information explains how to perform oral irrigations.
+This information explains how to do oral irrigations.

-Oral irrigations are done to keep the mouth clean and moist.
+Oral irrigations are done to keep your mouth clean and moist.
 Irrigate your mouth after each meal and at bedtime.
-Your nurse will give you an irrigation bag.
-It comes with the tubing, clamp, connector, and rubber catheter attached.
-Follow the instructions below to irrigate your mouth.
+Your nurse will give you an oral irrigation set with all the supplies you need, including an irrigation bag, tubing, clamp, connector, and rubber catheter.

 - Place a towel or plastic bib around your neck to protect your clothes.